oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     ('1900', 'earth')

 You can use contexts to set up restrictive policies that are automatically applied to any query executed.
-See Oracle Database documentation `Oracle Virtual Private Database (VPD) <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-06022729-9210-4895-BF04-6177713C65A7>`__.
+See Oracle AI Database documentation `Oracle Virtual Private Database (VPD) <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-06022729-9210-4895-BF04-6177713C65A7>`__.